 Are You an Athlete Seeking to Protect Your Brand, Image, or Intellectual Property Rights?

 If you're an athlete who needs to protect your image from being exploited by others without your permission, it is critical that you speak with an experienced sports attorney as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.
 Our firm is devoted to the very specific practice of sports law and has represented athletes from over 50 countries and more than 50 different sports.
 We are dedicated advocates for clients who need to protect their images and brands from others trying to profit from their achievements.
 Don't hesitate.
 Contact us today.